-I love a good quote.
+I love a good quote (especially travel quotes).
 They summarize complex ideas and feelings in beautifully simple phrases.
 They can inspire and provoke.
 You never know when learning some by heart will come in handy.

 Most people are probably familiar with health and fitness goals.

-Both are pivotal to really enjoying life.
+Both are pivotal parts of really enjoying life.
 Poor health tends to make all other goals harder to focus on.
 The following ideas should keep health and wellness at the forefront of your mind.

 14. Go Alcohol-Free for ‘X’ Amount of time